Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Evaluation

 On the other hand, when considering distillation's \textit{security} against undefended pre-trained encoders, distillation inherits an ASR of 15.27\% on average, which reduces 60.65\% ASR than undefended.
 Particularly, Figure~\ref{fig:RQ1_effectiveness_ASR} exhibits that undefended encoders achieve ASR of 98.73\%, 99.64\%, and 99.14\% on STL10, GTSRB, and SVHN, respectively.
 Compared to pre-trained encoders before defense, distillation achieves ASRs of 24.37\%, 6.44\%, and 51.71\% correspondingly, indicating that these pre-trained encoders through distillation improve security by 74.36\%, 93.20\%, and 47.43\%, respectively.

-Based on our analysis of these results, we observe that the possible reasons for ACC sacrifice and ASR inheritance lie in (1) benign knowledge broken and (2) robust malicious knowledge.
-The key intuition behind NAD is to align neurons that are more responsive to the injected trigger with benign neurons that are only responsible for meaningful representations~\cite{2021-NAD}.
-In other words, NAD tries to transform malicious knowledge into benign.
-However, in the process of distillation, NAD breaks some neurons that contain benign knowledge inevitably leading to an ACC sacrifice.
-At the same time, malicious knowledge hidden in student nets stays dormant when fed clean inputs~\cite{xu2023medic}, making it difficult for alignment.
+Based on the results, we find the possible reasons for ACC sacrifice and ASR inheritance lie in (1) benign knowledge broken and (2) robust malicious knowledge.
+The key intuition behind NAD is to align neurons that are more responsive to the injected trigger with benign neurons that are only responsible for meaningful representations.
+However, during distillation, NAD destroys certain neurons that contain benign knowledge, thereby inevitably sacrificing ACC.
+At the same time, malicious knowledge hidden in student networks remains dormant when fed clean inputs~\citep{xu2023medic, 2021-NAD}, making alignment difficult.

 When comparing the performance among different downstream tasks, we find that distillation inherits the highest ASR on SVHN.
 The ASR on SVHN exceeds STL10 and GTSRB by 27.34\%, and 45.27\%, respectively.
 We observe the main reason behind this is that SVHN is a dataset of noisy images.
-As shown in Figure~\ref{fig:images_svhn}, the image contains distractor information (number 1, 3) other than the ground-truth label (number 8, 7), leading to high-security threats.
+As shown in Figure~\ref{fig:images_svhn}, SVHN images often contain multiple digits within a single frame—for example, the label may correspond to the central digit (8 or 7), while neighboring digits (1 or 3) act as distractors.
+Such visual clutter introduces irrelevant features into representation learning and increases the model’s susceptibility to backdoor attacks.